 As mentioned, oil trading is one of the activities which integrates the SPN; as such, it is subject to certification.
 In particular, oil trading does not require any autonomous licence, despite the licensing of the facilities and the certification of the operator by the ENMC being required (s.
-19.1 DL 244/2015).
+19.1 of DL 31/2006 as amended by DL 244/2015).
 Traders may be retailers or wholesalers, and different rights and obligations apply to each type of agent (s.
-20.1 DL 244/2015).
+20.1 of DL 31/2006 as amended by DL 244/2015).